Chile–Pakistan relations

 Chile–Pakistan relations refers to the bilateral relations between Pakistan and Chile.
-The Embassy of Pakistan in Argentina is concurrent to Chile, likewise, the Embassy of Chile in the United Arab Emirates deals with matters pertaining to Pakistan.

-Over 1500 Pakistanis reside in Chile with businesses in imported cars, silver, textile, and surgical equipment.
+Neither country has a resident ambassador.
+Pakistan has a non resident ambassador in Buenos Aires.
+Chile has a non resident ambassador in Abu Dhabi.

 Diplomacy

 On the diplomatic front, Chile had previously maintained a resident mission in Pakistan up until 1989, but has expressed 'hope' that they would be able to reopen their resident diplomatic mission 'soon.'
-Pakistan has maintained an Embassy in Santiago from 2008 to 2014.
+Pakistan has maintained an embassy in Santiago from 2008 to 2014.
 The two countries have also signed an MoU for the establishment of Bilateral Political Consultations at the Foreign Secretary level.

-Chile closed their Embassy in Pakistan because of visa fraud by the Pakistan embassy in Islamabad as per official statement from the Government of Chile.
-Faced with the information released on the falsification of visas to enter Chile in Pakistan and the action of the Honorary Consul of Chile in Islamabad, the Ministry of Foreign Affairs states the following:
+Chile closed their embassy in Pakistan because of visa fraud by the Pakistan embassy in Islamabad as per official statement from the Government of Chile.
+Faced with the information released on the falsification of visas to enter Chile in Pakistan and the action of the honorary consul of Chile in Islamabad, the Ministry of Foreign Affairs states the following: